By Michael Berman

 Any military conflict could ruin Colombia’s tenuous efforts at maintaining stability.
 Despite a 2016 peace treaty with the Revolutionary Armed Forces of Colombia, terrorist and paramilitary groups, like the National Liberation Army, occupy large swaths of territory on the eastern border of Colombia.
 In the event of military action or Venezuela becoming a failed state, rapidly formed evacuation routes would cross through these areas.

-Unfortunately, the political consequences of taking action are dangerous for South America and the US.
-A populist backlash in South American democracies against immigration, similar to Europe and the US, could strain the Mercosur Residence Agreement or even the Southern Common Market (Mercosur) itself.
-This is problematic, as increased South American integration strengthens the entire Americas block and allows the US to focus its resources on threats further abroad.
+Unfortunately, the political consequences of taking action are dangerous for South America and the United States.
+A populist backlash in South American democracies against immigration, similar to Europe and the United States, could strain the Mercosur Residence Agreement or even the Southern Common Market (Mercosur) itself.
+This recent trend is problematic, as increased South American integration strengthens the entire Americas block and allows the United States to focus its resources on threats further abroad.

-The US and the international community must tread lightly.
+The United States and the international community must tread lightly.
 Currently, there is an opening to replace President Maduro with the young and scandal-free Juan Guaidó.
 However, any military action to make this a reality would further destabilize Colombia and the rest of the Americas.
-Fearing this outcome, the US may prefer a weak authoritarian leader, such as Maduro, rather than face the cascading problems that would stem from armed conflict and regime change.
+Fearing this outcome, the United States may prefer a weak authoritarian leader, such as Maduro, rather than face the cascading problems that would stem from armed conflict and regime change.

 Michael Berman currently resides in Cartagena, Colombia and is a proud graduate of The George Washington University.
 Additional reporting was provided by Gustavo Valiente Mosquera with special thanks to Cheo Ferreira Saenz for lending his support.